orionwc/Image2Sand/README.md

 2. Code for the LaserTag Arduino (LaserTag-FireImage.ino) that will take a pattern generated using Image2Sand and transmit these coordinates using the infra-red emitter in the LaserTag device.
 3. Code for the Sand Garden Arduino (Laser2Sand.ino) that will receive a pattern of up to 100 coordinates sent via infra-red and draw it on the sand garden.

-//(details coming soon - if you want to get started now, connect the IR receiver that came with the LaserTag hackpack to Pin 3 on the Arduino in the Sand Garden to use the provided code)

 ## Part 1
 The Image2Sand website now supports an additional Output Type called "Single-Byte" - this stores the radial and angular components of the polar coordinates used to trace the image in a single byte each (value 0-255), so the full image needs less data to recreate it.